I just read a great post in our Facebook Support group that made me sad.

-In your early days you will be full on a vitamin.
-When you are still counting time from surgery in weeks you won’t be able to fathom eating an entire popsicle let alone two eggs.
+In your early days, you will be full on a vitamin.
+When you are still counting time from surgery in weeks you won't be able to fathom eating an entire popsicle let alone two eggs.
 That is the point.
 We are supposed to eat less food after surgery.
-Immediately after surgery we are given a short window we lovingly call The Honeymoon.
+Immediately after surgery, we are given a short window we lovingly call The Honeymoon Phase.
 This time frame is paired with two important factors that we are supposed to use to our advantage.

 - Tender brand new stomach.
 It's small and unforgiving.
 We are forced to eat a lot less to maximize the Honeymoon phase and lose a ton of weight very quickly.

 Things change.
-By the end of your first year, you will be able to eat more than a 2 ounce cup of baby yogurt.
-Not because you stretched your pouch, or ate through the surgery.
+By the end of your first year, you may be able to eat more than a 2 ounce cup of baby yogurt and not feel stuffed like a turkey.
+Not because you stretched your pouch, or because you ate through the surgery.
 But because Mother Nature catches on to what we did and the body adapts.

 Please spend that first year as a Post-Op retraining your mindset about veggies with all meals.
 Stop complaining and drink your water and hit the gym for some exercise a few times a week.
 And for the love of God STOP thinking about snacking at the movies and start thinking about eating portions of healthy food so that WHEN, not IF you can eat more you can do it guilt-free and without concern.